KusionStack/kusionstack.io/docs_versioned_docs/version-v0.12/3-concepts/3-kusion-module/3-app-dev-guide.md

 - Go 1.22 or higher installed and configured
 - Kusion v0.12 or higher installed locally

+## Workflow

+As a platform engineer, the workflow of developing a Kusion module looks like this:

+1. Browse available modules registered by platform engineers in the workspace
-## Choose the modules you need
+2. Add modules you need to your Stack
+3. Initialize modules
+4. Apply the AppConfiguration

+## Browse available modules

-For all KusionStack built-in modules, you can find all available versions and documents in the [reference](../../6-reference/2-modules/index.md)
+For all KusionStack built-in modules, you can find all available modules and documents in the [reference](../../6-reference/2-modules/index.md)

 Since the platform engineers have already registered the available modules in the workspace, app developers can execute `kusion mod list` to list the available modules.